 The Polish navy is relatively small and focused on sea control and amphibious operations within the Baltic.
 Largely equipped and trained by the Soviet Navy, the PMW (Marynarka Wojenna Polskiej or Polish War Fleet) essentially forms an extension to Soviet Baltic Sea Fleet.
 Just as the Romanian and Bulgarian fleets were designed to augment the Soviet Black Sea Fleet, the Polish and previously the East German Fleet were the same in the Baltic, although supposedly interdependent – when operating alone, there are significant gaps in capabilities and the new order in the Baltic has left both the Soviets and Pols struggling to mitigate.
 Compounding the problem, the Polish fleet has largely been languishing for the past 18 months, suffering from the internal strife which has riddled the country, although a core of dedicated and motivated naval officers maintained basic levels of training, there has been little motivation and even less funding for exercises involving more than a few ships since 1991.

 The one large combat ship is a Modified Kashin class DDG ORP Warszawa 271, formerly the Smelyy in the Soviet Navy it was sold to Poland in 1988 to replace the Kotlin Class ship of the same name.
 A well rounded ship with good anti-surface, air defence and anti-submarine (ASW) capabilities, the main drawback is the lack of a hangar for the helicopter but in the restricted waters of the Baltic, the landing platform is considered sufficient.

 Kilo Class: The single Kilo class (Project 877E) was transferred to Poland in 1986 and is the centerpiece of the submarine force.
-In the shallow, noisy waters of the Baltic Sea this boat is a very capable opponent.
+In the shallow, noisy waters of the Baltic Sea this boat is a very dangerous opponent.